First Row (L to R): Gary Rouland & Charles Newcomb.

 Second Row (L to R): Coach William Simpson, Bernie Veile, Rick Sundberg & John Sandoval.

 Carl Sandburg College began intercollegiate competition in Cross Country on September 17, 1971.
 The first meet was held at Kishwaukee (Malta, Ill.) and the Chargers placed second.
-The following week, September 30, CSC hosted a meet and invited Kishwaukee and Black Hawk.
+The following week, September 30, Sandburg hosted a meet and invited Kishwaukee and Black Hawk.
 The Chargers captured second on this occasion while Black Hawk won the meet.
 On October 7th, Highland hosted a triangular meet and the Chargers finished in second place.
-During mid-October, CSC was victorious and defeated Kishwaukee.
-Sauk Valley hosted the next Triangular meet and CSC placed last.
+During mid-October, Sandburg was victorious and defeated Kishwaukee.
+Sauk Valley hosted the next Triangular meet and Sandburg placed last.

-However, CSC participated in the Arrowhead Athletic Conference meet on October 26th at Kishwauke and ended up finishing third in the conference.
+However, Sandburg participated in the Arrowhead Athletic Conference meet on October 26th at Kishwauke and ended up finishing third in the conference.

 The individuals recognized placed respectfully in the two events: at Black Hawk; Veile, 39th; Sundberg, 49th; Newcomb, 52nd; Rouland, 70th; and in the Region IV meet, Sundberg, 67th; Veile, 75th; Newcomb, 84th; and Rouland, 116th.